 Last year, after some tense discussions, E.H.C.
-President Marc Lüthi described the first AGM as “the start of a process where the goal is to reform the IIHF so it becomes a world body for hockey, not only for national associations.”
+President Marc Lüthi described the second AGM as “the start of a process where the goal is to reform the IIHF so it becomes a world body for hockey, not only for national associations.”

 A year later, Lüthi described the lines of communication as “much more open.”

 “We’re all sitting in the same boat,” said Zürich Lions CEO Peter Zahner.
 “We have stakeholders like the IIHF, the Champions Hockey League, the Alliance and the domestic leagues, and we have to collaborate to create a better environment for the players, coaches and clubs.”

 One of the resolutions of last year’s meeting was the addition of EHC Vice-President Håkan Loob as an ad-hoc member of the IIHF Governance Reform Working Group.
 Over the course of the year, the group drafted reform recommendations, which were presented to the IIHF Congress in Copenhagen at the 2018 IIHF World Championship.
 Unfortunately, none of the six recommendations were adopted, but that hasn’t deterred anybody.

 “I was the representative from this group and we had good talks for over a year and came up with a proposal that went to the IIHF Council, but they didn’t agree on things,” Loob explained.
 “But it’s a process, so we have to keep at it and hopefully some of those doors that are closed today will open, and we’ll do it in a good, friendly way.”

 At that IIHF General Congress meeting, Lüthi delivered an impassioned speech to the IIHF Council and assembled guests.
 In it, he outlined the changing landscape of the sports world and expressed the Alliance's place in the present and future of European ice hockey.